 She has decades of experience representing labor unions in both the private and public sector, including in law enforcement, healthcare, construction trades, industrial employees, service employees, etc.

 Ms. Hitchcock Cross also contributes to the Firm's Business Law Center.
 She advises on business start-ups, contract bids, personnel, key employee contracts, vendor and customer collection disputes, and all manner of commercial litigation.

 She also represents community organizations and co-operatives.
 She handles education law matters which involve special consideration of tenure, plagiarism, teacher and administrator contracts.
 She also represents community schools in start-up and on-going representation.

-Attorney Hitchcock Cross is a frequent speaker and writer in areas of interest in employment, business, university law, community organizations and cooperatives, social media and employment law, retaliation, and qui tam, False Claims Act, SEC, IRS, OSHA and other whistleblower litigation.
+Attorney Hitchcock Cross is a frequent speaker and writer in areas of interest in employment, business, university law, community organizations and cooperatives, social media and employment law, and retaliation, in addition to qui tam, False Claims Act, SEC, IRS, OSHA and other whistleblower litigation.
 Recent presentations include to the Taxpayers Against Fraud Educational Fund on “Relator Share” (2015) and to the ABA False Claims Institute on “FCA Enforcement Against Hospitals, Device and Pharmaceutical Companies and Other Health Care Industry Companies: Is Medical Judgment a Trump Card?”
 (2016).

 Areas of Practice

 - False Claims Act